|

 modules (animation, visualization, compression, etc.), while the user

+interface will still be mostly written in JavaScript, for example.
 It’s not often that we see all the major browser vendors work

 together on a project like this, so this is definitely something worth